-Unfortunately, now that Video gaming is so common that nearly 1 in 2 households have one (and nearly 2 in 3 adult males have one) the trend is back.
+Now Video gaming is so common that nearly 1 in 2 households have one (and 2 in 3 adult males).
 Video gaming, like any other cultural trend that becomes a lifestyle, is still trying to find its place in the world.
 It is adapting, slowly shifting and turning in its skin until the fit is just right.
 But, that means we are stuck waiting until it gets it right.

-Anyone who has seen an Uwe Boll film, or wondered why Angelina Jolie decided Tomb Raider was a good idea, knows what I'm talking about.
+Anyone who has seen an Uwe Boll film, or wondered why Angelina Jolie decided Tomb Raider was a good idea, knows what is being talked of.
 Video games are born from outlandish ideas.
 They're over the top and outrageous, that's what makes them good video games.
 But, when you try and reinterpret that to the screen, you will fail.
-It is a given.
-The only remotely successful attempt I've seen (and it was by no means a good movie) was Doom.

-But, as the comic book industry can attest too, it's a matter of growing pains.
-It took nearly 40 years for Hollywood to make a good superhero movie with Richard Donner's Superman , and the only other good one between Donner's film and Sam Raimi's Spiderman was Tim Burton's borderline interpretation of Batman .
-But, now we get great comic book adaptations nearly every year.
+But, as the comic book industry can attest, it's a matter of growing pains.
+It took 40 years for Hollywood to make a good superhero movie with Richard Donner's Superman, and the only other good one between Donner's film and Sam Raimi's Spiderman was Tim Burton's borderline interpretation of Batman.
+But, now we get great comic book adaptations every year.

 The key is to garner enough respect for these franchises, and for those that own the rights to them to demand the proper treatment of them, that they are not treated like pulp fiction fluff, the kind of slop that gets churned out on a $20 million budget and released in late January every year.